SeyonDemirogluDev/fund_me/README.md

 ```
 funders
 ```
-*Array of addresses who've transacted with the contract via fund() function.*
+*Array of addresses who've funded to the smart contract.*

 ```
 fundedAmount